y-sugitani/bedrock-access-gateway-function-url/README.md

 This repo is combining the great work of the original implementation of [bedrock-access-gateway](https://github.com/aws-samples/bedrock-access-gateway/) with [aws-lambda-web-adapter](https://github.com/awslabs/aws-lambda-web-adapter) so that one can deploy an OpenAI API compatible endpoint on AWS Lambda with Function URL and streaming enabled.

-This solution is more cost effective than the original `bedrock-access-gateway` solution as it removes the need of fixed cost components (Application Load Balancer and the optional Fargate container) and the need of a VPC.
+This solution is more cost effective than the original `bedrock-access-gateway` solution as it removes the need of fixed cost components (Application Load Balancer and the optional Fargate container, >US$16/month) and the need of a VPC.
 So that one can use it in a fully pay-as-you-go model.

 It also removes the usage of a Lambda Docker runtime to avoid the use of a ECR repository in order to reduce Lambda cold start times.

 ## Deployment

+Under both deployment options, `--no-embeddings` is optional.
+If you want to speed up the inference as well as reduce the Lambda Layer, you can exclude the embeddings from the deployment package.

+### Local Build

 Make sure you have `sam` and Docker installed.